-Note: There are also a list of unisex names
+Note: There is also a list of unisex names!

 Laos was once a part of Thailand, and many of its conventions are the same.
 Historically, only the royal family had names, and regular people would have short names that stood in for proper names.
 It was only when the French colonized Laos that the use of surnames became standardized.